TimBest/travel-blog/_posts/2022-09-06-hoi-an-lantern-making.md

 #### Results

 Overall, This class was super fun.
 We really enjoyed the folks that we made our lanterns with.
 The instructor was funny, patient and incredibly nice.
 Being project people the class was right up our alley.
 It scratched the crafting/DIY hobby itch.
 And along with a great experience, we also have two souvenirs!
-If you are ever in Hoi anI highly recommend taking a few hours of your day to try [the lantern making class](http://hoianhandicraft.com/lantern-making-class-2/)
+If you are ever in Hoi anI highly recommend taking a few hours of your day to try [the lantern-making class](http://hoianhandicraft.com/lantern-making-class-2/)

 {% include image-gallery.html folder="/assets/images/2022-09-06-lantern-making/results" %}